Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 $working_dir/overlays/examples/smartcam/binary_container_1/dpu.xclbin

-perform the following to convert system.bit to kv260-raspi-dpu.bit.bin:
+Perform the following to convert system.bit to kv260-raspi-dpu.bit.bin:

 cd $working_dir/overlays/examples/smartcam/binary_container_1/link/int/